pyPhotometry/docs/docs/user-guide/hardware.md

 **Optical components**

-To make a complete photometetry system the acquisition board needs to be paired with LEDs, photorecievers, filter cubes and other optical components.
-Two [parts lists](../resources/optical-components.md) are provided in the resources sections of the docs for components that can be used with the acquisition board for green/red two colour experiments (e.g. GCaMP/TdTomato).
-The first is that reported in the pyControl mauscript, the second is an updated one using newer components.
+To make a complete photometetry system the acquisition board needs to be paired with LEDs, photorecievers,  and optical components.
+The optical setup detailed in the original manuscript used a Doric minicube with seperate LEDs and photodetectors connected through optic fibers.
+Since the  manuscript was published Doric have introduced minicubes with integrated LEDs and Photodetectors.
+We have not tested these ourselves but they look like a simpler and more convenient solution which likely gives better signal quality.
+[Parts lists](../resources/optical-components.md) are provided for both options in the resources sections of the docs.

-If you plan to use the time-division multiplexed illumination mode, the maximum sampling rate that can be  achieved without crosstalk between the signals will depend on the bandwidth of the photoreievers.
-We use [Newport 2151](https://www.newport.com/p/2151) photorecievers in DC coupled mode, which have a bandwidth of 0-750 Hz.
+If you plan to use a different optical setup, make sure that the photoreceivers have a bandwidth of at least 0-750 Hz and output voltage compatible with the 0-3.3V range measured by the pyboard DACs.

 The optical components for the original red/green system are positioned and connected as indicated below: